carbon-language/carbon-lang/docs/design/generics/details.md

   fn DrawLine[self: Self](...);
   ...
 }
-external impl Window as DrawingContext { ... }
+impl Window as DrawingContext { ... }
 ```

 An adapter can make that much more convenient by making a compatible type where